-From changing trends in technology that have more capabilities, the subsidiary has to adapt its business operations to build alliances with market leaders such as IaaS; Amazon and Microsoft to achieve a wide range of services to customers.
-It also reduces the cost of

-Data Center.
-The subsidiary also provides tools and services that can support a wave of such changes as well and maintained computer center and disaster recovery center as well as backup office, which has been operating since 2008 and have been constantly developed and upgraded.
+From changing trends in technology that have more capabilities, the subsidiary has to adapt its business operations to be in line with the changes such as constantly developing partnerships with market leaders to provide a variety of services to customers.
+The subsidiary's business still has the tools and services that can accommodate such changes.
+There is a computer center and disaster recovery center, including the backup office which has been in service since 2009 and have been constantly developed and upgraded.
 The subsidiary is well equipped to provide as data center services that can support Big data and the security of the data in accordance with the international security standard.
-The subsidiary also acts as a computer center and back-up office that is a far from risks.
+It is also a computer center and backup center away from the risks.